Shaheen1998/Shaheen1998/README.md

 - 🔭 I recently completed my **Master of Science in Electrical Engineering** at NUST School of Electrical Engineering & Computer Science.
 - 🔭 I’m currently working on **Flooded Areas Detection** using semantic segmentation techniques and vision transformers.
+- 🔭 I'm also collaborating with some clients on fascinating computer vision projects involving object detection, tracking, and recognition.
 - 🌱 I’m currently learning more about **AI model deployment and other advanced techniques.**
-- 🤝 I’m looking to collaborate on projects using **Vision Transformers, YOLO, and other computer vision models.**
+- 🤝 I’m looking to collaborate on more interesting projects using **Vision Transformers, YOLO, and other computer vision models.**
 - 👨‍💻 All of my projects are available on [Kaggle](https://www.kaggle.com/mshaheenn).
 - 💬 Ask me about **AI, Computer Vision, and Machine Learning.**
 - 📫 How to reach me: **mshaheen.msee20seecs@seecs.edu.pk**